 As you take a picture of the kids they say “LEMMESEE” and look at the photo of themselves on your phone, then say ooh! or ugh!

 In 1944 a three year old girl apparently said that to her Dad and he had to explain the film would first have to be sent away to the lab when they got back home from their holiday and then the lab would develop it and send it back to them and only THEN could she see the pic he had taken of her.
-She thought that completely unreasonable and so her Dad set to work and in 1948 the first Land Polaroid cameras went on sale.
+She thought that completely unreasonable and so her Dad set to work, and by 1948 he had made the first Land Polaroid camera.
 His name was Edwin Land and his Polaroid Corporation became very famous indeed.
-Instant pictures in 1948 looked like a miracle, like the fax did forty years later.
+‘Instant’ (they actually took a minute or so to develop when we used them) pictures in 1948 looked like a miracle, like the fax did forty years later.

 Some of you will remember those cameras:

-We had old cameras with bellows and a newer version.
+We had old cameras with bellows and a newer version, something like these:

 So why am I not a millionaire?
 Because everyone knows Polaroid went bust as newer technology came out and nowadays there’s absolutely no need for paper photos when you have all your digital photos instantly viewable and always available on your camera.
 Everyone KNOWS that.